mussatto/mussatto.github.io/_posts/2016-09-24-adsense-analytics-blog.markdown

 For the responsive ad, I will fill the whole size of the div.

+### In jekyll

+In the jekyll blog, create a div in the desired layout, and just paste the code provided by google adsense.

 There is a sample code in [here](https://github.com/mussatto/mussatto.github.io/blob/master/_layouts/default.html), its the code I added to enable google stuff in this blog.